Commercial Surveyor Services

 Bradley-Mason’s PPM Reports

 One of the services we provide at Bradley-Mason is PPM Surveys.
 Once instructed, we survey and assess the current state of the property to decipher the works and maintenance that will be required both now and, in the future, to keep the property in a good state of repair and use this information to put together a schedule of anticipated works and budget costs.
 The works listed are categorised using a Red, Amber, Green (RAG) system to indicate each item’s priority, budgets and timescales are also assigned to each item.
-Our surveyor’s also have expertise in health and safety regulations, fire regulations and building regulations.
-Their advice will include measures to bring a property in line with current legislation, improving the efficiency of the building and optimise the property’s value.
+Our surveyors also have expertise in health and safety regulations, fire regulations and building regulations.
+Their advice will include measures to bring a property in line with current legislation, improving the efficiency of the building and optimising the property’s value.

 Our reports can be tailored to suit each client’s needs; We can provide both highly detailed reports with specific costs, and more approximate estimates where appropriate.
-The timescale of the works required can be altered dependant on the demands of each client.
+The timescale of the works required can be altered depending on the demands of each client.

 Sixth Form College PPM Survey: Case Study